openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/fake_quantize.md

 here the center value Z0 is substracted before clamp to make a signed quantized value $q_I$ and it was added back later after clamp for mathematical equivalence.

 notice:
- - equation (5) is traditional quantization x into q only if Zi is integer:
+ - equation (a) is traditional quantization x into q only if Zi is integer:
- - equation (7) is traditional dequantization only if Zo is integer:
+ - equation (c) is traditional dequantization only if Zo is integer:

 thus inputLow/inputHigh/outputLow/outputHigh is gently tuned from statistical result to satisfy these requirements.